Optimal Window Queries on Line Segments using the Trapezoidal Search DAG: Expected Time of Vertical Segment-Queries

 We now extend this analysis technique for our segment-query bound.
 Let $\pi:S\rightarrow \{1,...,n\}$ denote a permutation which determines an insertion order of segments into the TSD.
 We define the priority of a segment $s\in S$ to be $\pi(s)$.
 We define the priority of a trapezoid $\Delta \in \mathcal{T}$, denoted $\pi(\Delta)$, to be the priority of the segment which defines its bottom boundary.
 The priority of an internal TSD node is the priority of the segment that destroys it.
-One may use the backwards analysis argument above to bound the expected number of internal nodes $V' \subseteq V(q)$ which contain a point in $K_q$.
-(Clearly, the number of leaf nodes in $V(q)$ is $|K_q|=k+1$ already.)

-Unlike the basic ${\cal O}((k+1)\cdot \log n)$ bound, we bound the expected number of visited nodes in separate priority value intervals.
+One may use the backwards analysis argument above to bound the expected number of internal nodes $V' \subseteq V_q$ which contain a point in $K_q$.
+Clearly, the number of leaf nodes in $V_q$ is $|K_q|\leq k+1$ already.
+Our proof bounds the expected number of visited nodes in separate priority value intervals.
 Specifically, we partition the set of priority values $\{1, \ldots ,n\}$ into intervals of exponentially increasing length.
-For each of the intervals, we bound the expected number of nodes from $V(q)$, whose priority falls into the interval.
+For each of the intervals, we bound the expected number of nodes from $V_q$, whose priority falls into the interval.
 Counting this way turns out to reduce the overestimation sufficiently to obtain the desired ${\cal O}(k+\log n)$ bound on the expected query time.